Oilmont, Montana

-Oilmont is an abandoned community located in the state of Montana.
-The community was abandoned when chemicals used in oil extraction contaminated the local water table.

 Oilmont was an unincorporated community in Toole County, Montana, United States.
 Interstate 15 passes near the community, with access from Exit 379.

 It is the location of Bethany Lutheran Church, which is listed on the National Register of Historic Places.
 The Absure Refinery processed petroleum from the nearby Kevin Sunburst Oil Field.

+The community was abandoned when chemicals used in oil extraction contaminated the local water table.

+Climate

+Dunkirk 19NNE is a nearby weather station, located 16 miles (25.7 km) west of Oilmont.
+Dunkirk 19NNE has a cold semi-arid climate (Köppen BSk).